Child Care Assistance

 - Working with partner agencies to develop a statewide early childhood data system that has the ability to track information specific to Programs, Professionals in the Workforce, and Children.

-Check out Exceed's website, and sign up to receive the Exceed Enews!
+Check out Exceed's website, search for an early learning program, and sign up to receive the Exceed Enews!